-WS-6A.
+- WS-6A.
 Miami-Dade County shall continue to utilize, expand and pursue the development of new potable water wellfields and alternative water supplies to meet the County's existing and future water supply needs.
-Miami-Dade County will meet all water supply demands associated with new growth from alternative water supply sources, which may include: withdrawals from the Floridan Aquifer and the C-51 Reservoir Project, implementation of water conservation methods, and development of reclaimed and wastewater reuse strategies.
+After 2013, Miami-Dade County will meet all water supply demands associated with new growth from alternative water supply sources, which may include: withdrawals from the Floridan Aquifer, implementation of water conservation methods, and development of reclaimed and wastewater reuse strategies. - WS-6B.

-- WS-6B.
 Miami-Dade County shall take the steps necessary to assure that all viable potable water wellfields in the County remain available for use and possible future expansion.
 Such steps may include, but shall not be limited to, the renewal of withdrawal permits and the extension of the County's wellfield protection measures. - WS-6C.
-Miami-Dade County shall continue to implement Aquifer Storage and Recovery (ASR) techniques as a method of increasing supplies where such techniques are safe, feasible, and compatible with the protection of natural ecosystems. - WS-6D.
+Miami-Dade County shall continue to implement Aquifer Storage and Recovery (ASR) techniques as a method of increasing supplies to the extent that such techniques have been established to be safe, feasible, and compatible with the protection of natural ecosystems. - WS-6D.
 In the development of its future potable water supplies, Miami-Dade County shall, to the maximum extent feasible, utilize methods which preserve the integrity of the Biscayne Aquifer, protect the quality of surface water and related ecosystems, consider and are compatible with the South Florida Water Management District's Lower East Coast Regional Water Supply Plan and the current Water Use Permit, and comply with the land use and environmental protection policies of the Miami-Dade County CDMP, the Strategic Regional Policy Plan for South Florida, and the State Comprehensive Plan. - WS-6E.
-Miami-Dade County shall develop and implement reclaimed water use strategies to augment the water supplies of the Biscayne Aquifer when deemed to be economically and environmentally feasible.
-Miami-Dade County will continue to participate in reuse pilot projects including those that are a part of the Comprehensive Everglades Restoration Plan (CERP).
+Miami-Dade County shall develop and implement reclaimed water use strategies to augment the water supplies of the Biscayne Aquifer as wastewater reuse reduces withdrawals from the aquifer in addition to recharging the aquifer.
+The Miami-Dade Water and Sewer Department shall be responsible for implementing any reuse that is deemed by the County to be economically feasible as specified in the County's Water Use Permit.
+Miami-Dade County will continue to participate in pilot projects that are a part of the Comprehensive Everglades Restoration Plan (CERP).
 If feasible, the County, in cooperation with state and federal agencies, will utilize the results of any pilot programs participated in to develop future large-scale water reuse projects. - WS-6F.
-It is the policy of Miami-Dade County that the distribution of potable water from the proposed reverse osmosis water treatment plant located in proximity to the area encompassing Application No. 5 in the April 2005-2006 CDMP Cycle area bounded by NW 154 Street on the south, NW 97 Avenue on the east, and the Homestead Extension of the Florida Turnpike (HEFT) on the northwest, using the Floridan Aquifer as its source, shall be dedicated first to satisfying the total potable water demand from development of the site of Application No. 5.
-In no event shall a Certificate of Occupancy (CO) for development in the area encompassed by Application No. 5 be issued until it is served by the proposed reverse osmosis water treatment plant or by another water supply source authorized under the County's Consumptive Use Permit from the South Florida Water Management District or as otherwise agreed upon with the District and incorporated into the County's CIE Schedules of Improvements. - WS-6G.
-Where feasible, all sewage treatment plants shall adopt methods which utilize reuse water for activities that would otherwise utilize potable water. - WS-6H.
-Applications with a projected water demand of one million gallons per day or greater shall be evaluated by the County's Water and Sewer Department to determine the feasibility of an alternative water supply project.
-Such projects may include the installation of a reverse osmosis plant, wastewater reclamation facility, reuse distribution system or on-site reuse system.
+It is the policy of Miami-Dade County that the distribution of potable water from the proposed reverse osmosis water treatment plant located in proximity to the area encompassing Application No. 5 in the April 2005-2006 CDMP Cycle [area bounded by NW 154 Street on the south, NW 97 Avenue on the east, and the Homestead Extension of the Florida Turnpike (HEFT) on the northwest], using the Floridan

+Aquifer as its source, shall be dedicated first to satisfying the total potable water demand from development of the site of Application No. 5.
+In no event shall a Certificate of Occupancy (CO) for development in the area encompassed by Application No. 5 be issued until it is served by the proposed reverse osmosis water treatment plant or by another water supply source authorized under the County's Consumptive Use Permit from the South Florida Water Management District or as otherwise agreed upon with the District and incorporated into the County's CIE Schedules of Improvements.

-Objective WS-7.
+Objective WS-7

-Miami-Dade County shall create a Water Supply Facilities Work Plan that identifies and develops those water supply projects necessary to meet the County's projected water demands for a minimum 10-year period.
+Miami-Dade County shall create a Water Supply Facilities Work Plan that identifies and develops those water supply projects necessary to meet the County's projected water demands for a 20-year period.